We were able to operate live and in-person in 2022, with the following policies. Photos from the 2022 program can be found here.

 An overwhelming majority of our participants are vaccinated and / or have natural immunity.

 We will do our best to run as described on this website.
 However, the programme relies on numerous people and suppliers, and there is a risk that we may need to make changes at short notice due to disruption from Covid.

-As there is ongoing risk of travel restrictions, we will ask for a small $100 deposit to secure your place in April.
+As there is ongoing risk of travel restrictions, we will ask for a small $100 deposit to secure your place.
 This will be fully refundable if we later need to cancel.

 If we later need to cancel due to travel restrictions or anything else, we will refund all money that we have not yet spent.
 The tourism industry has been badly affected by the pandemic and travel restrictions, and so we are unable to cover the non-refundable essential costs (credit card processing fees, deposits to secure various bookings, etc) if we need to cancel.
 We will seek to delay payments as late as possible, so this refund is expected to be about 90% of the tuition in June and then about 80% of the tuition up until the programme starts.
 No staff will be paid unless the programme goes ahead.